-See us for ADHD treatment in Philadelphia, Pennsylvania, Maple Shade, New Jersey, Bala Cynwyd , Pennsylvania, and the surrounding areas.
-The Falcone Center for Functional, Cosmetic and Regenerative Medicine uses functional medicine and neurofeedback to treat ADHD and other medical conditions.
+Visit us for ADHD treatment in Philadelphia, Pennsylvania, Bala Cynwyd , Pennsylvania, Maple Shade, New Jersey, and the surrounding areas.
+The Falcone Center for Functional and Cosmetic Medicine uses functional medicine to treat ADHD and other medical conditions.

 What Is ADHD?

 ADHD is a neurological disorder that affects a person’s behavior.
 Diagnosed more often in boys than girls, it causes those who are affected to act impulsively as well as have trouble focusing, paying attention, and completing tasks, all of which may result in disruptive behavior.
 As a person with ADHD gets older, the condition begins to affect his ability to manage time, prioritize, and organize which can affect his ability to function in the workplace.

 In simpler terms, when someone has ADHD, the brain picks up on everything going on around him, causing an inability to focus on the task at hand.
 This often leads to outbursts and meltdowns that have negative effects, mostly in school and the workplace.

 Often referred to as a mental disorder, ADHD is, in fact, a physical, neurological disorder estimated to affect up to 10 percent of school age children.
 While most often found in children, in recent years, adults have begun to recognize the symptoms of ADHD and seek treatment.

 The symptoms of ADHD vary with each person who suffers from it.
 Most often, it becomes more prevalent when children are in school where they must sit still and pay attention for extended periods of time.
 While it is common for most children to fidget and lose interest, those with ADHD have a much harder time.
 Adults living with ADHD often experience very apparent issues in the workplace and social situations.

 The most common and apparent symptoms of ADHD are the following: